Information Management Officer - Entry and Developmental

 - Provide classification guidance

-IMTOs are responsible for implementing federal guidelines in the maintenance of records from the time the records are created until their disposal or transfer.
+IMTOs are responsible for implementing federal guidelines in the maintenance of information from the time records are created until their disposal or transfer.
 These officers will:

 Information Management Officers from either IRRA or IMTO disciplines are also involved in the development and implementation of CIA, Intelligence Community, and national policies related to National Security Classification.

-Minimum requirements: Some positions will require a five year contract term employment agreement.
-Contract Term Agreement.
+Minimum requirements: Some Information Management Officer positions require a 5-yr Contract Term Agreement.
 Candidates with a bachelor's or master's degree from an accredited institution in Library and Information Science, Data Science, or master's degree in information Technology (MIT), Business, International Relations, Political Science, History, Philosophy or other related studies are encouraged to apply.
 Minimum GPA of 3.0 on a 4 point scale is required.

 Candidates should also possess:

-- Demonstrable interpersonal, customer service, and oral and written communication skills
+- Demonstrated interpersonal, customer service, and oral and written communication skills

 - Strong critical thinking ability

-A good understanding of Federal Records Management or Information Review and Release and Public Disclosure (laws, regulations, practices, etc.) and Information Systems is highly desired.
+A good understanding of Federal Records Management, Information Systems, Information Review and Release, and/or Public Disclosure (laws, regulations, practices, etc.) is highly desired.

 All applicants must successfully complete a thorough medical and psychological exam, a polygraph interview and an extensive background investigation.
 US citizenship is required.